 GeneCards Summary for STAB1 Gene

 STAB1 (Stabilin 1) is a Protein Coding gene.
-Diseases associated with STAB1 include rosai-dorfman disease and juvenile xanthogranuloma.
-Among its related pathways are Binding and Uptake of Ligands by Scavenger Receptors and Binding and Uptake of Ligands by Scavenger Receptors.
-GO annotations related to this gene include scavenger receptor activity and hyaluronic acid binding.
+Diseases associated with STAB1 include Auricular Cancer and Histiocytosis.
+Among its related pathways are Binding and Uptake of Ligands by Scavenger Receptors and Vesicle-mediated transport.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and protein disulfide oxidoreductase activity.
 An important paralog of this gene is STAB2.

 Acts as a scavenger receptor for acetylated low density lipoprotein.
 Binds to both Gram-positive and Gram-negative bacteria and may play a role in defense against bacterial infection.
 When inhibited in endothelial tube formation assays, there is a marked decrease in cell-cell interactions, suggesting a role in angiogenesis.
 Involved in the delivery of newly synthesized CHID1/SI-CLP from the biosynthetic compartment to the endosomal/lysosomal system.